-In December 2019, the Company issued a revolving demand promissory note (the "2019 CFO Note") to its CFO (the owner of Flagship) in the amount of \$275,375 plus up to \$300,000 for future CFO services to be rendered to the Company.
-The 2019 CFO Note replaces the 2018 A&R Flagship Note.
-The \$275,375 due to its CFO in December 2019 includes the amounts due on the 2018 A&R Flagship Note, plus accrued and unpaid interest, plus the additional amounts due under the Flagship Agreement in excess of the amounts due on the 2018 A&R Flagship Note.
-The 2019 CFO Note principal plus accrued and unpaid interest at 5% APR matures on the earlier of a significant transaction, including an initial public offering, sale of substantially all assets or change of control, and December 31, 2021.
+In December 2019, the Company issued a revolving demand promissory note (the "2019 CFO Note") to its CFO (the owner of Flagship Consulting, Inc. "Flagship") in the amount of \$275,375 plus up to \$300,000 for future CFO services to be rendered to the Company.
+The 2019 CFO Note replaced a note issued in 2018 (the "2018 Flagship Note") which matured on December 31, 2019.
+The \$275,375 due to its CFO in December 2019 included the amounts due on the 2018 Flagship Note, plus accrued and unpaid interest, plus the additional amounts due under the 2018 Flagship Agreement (which agreement provided for CFO services to be rendered to the Company).
+The 2019 CFO Note plus accrued and unpaid interest at 5% APR matures on the earlier of a significant transaction, including an initial public offering, sale of substantially all assets or change of control, or December 31, 2021.
 The Company assessed the terms and features of the 2019 CFO Note, including the contingent acceleration of obligations under an event of default and the contingent prepayment features in order to identify any potential embedded features that would require bifurcation.
-The Company concluded that these features are not clearly and closely related to the host instrument, and represent derivative instruments required to be remeasured at fair value on a quarterly basis.
-At inception and at December 31, 2019, the Company determined that the value of these features was not material and, therefore, were not recorded as a separate item on the balance sheet.
-On August 31, 2020, the 2019 CFO Note was amended and restated.
-Refer to Note 12, Subsequent Events - The 2019 CFO Note.
+The Company concluded that these features are not clearly and closely related to the host instrument, and represent derivative instruments required to be re-measured at fair value on each reporting date.
+At December 31, 2019, the Company determined that the value of these features was not material and, therefore, was not recorded as a separate item on the balance sheet.